 Below are regularly posted or updated Registry reports.

 Available for download below are lists of charitable organizations that may or may not operate or solicit in California.
 Registration and reporting compliance with the Registry is indicated by the Registry Status.
-Registry Status definitions are available on the Registry Verification Search Tips & Filing Definitions page.
+Registry Status definitions are available on the Registry Search Tool Tips & Filing Definitions page.

 The lists are in comma separated value (CSV) format and updated on the third Wednesday of each month.
 CSV files may be opened by a number of applications, including Microsoft Excel.
 For details about the data included in the CSV files, review Charity Registration Reports Data Legend (PDF).